Planar 2-homogeneous commutative rational vector fields: Examples

 \subsection{A cubic example}

-Consider the vector field $2x^2+xy\bl xy+2y^2$.
-Yet again, this vector field satisfies the conditions of Proposition \ref{prop-crit}, so it produces algebraic flow of level $1$.
+Consider the vector field $(2x^2+xy,xy+2y^2)$.
+Yet again, this vector field satisfies the conditions of Proposition \ref{prop-crit} (MAPLE does it for us), so it produces algebraic flow of level $1$.
 Indeed, in the setting of (\cite{alkauskas-ab}, Theorem 3), $(n,Q)=(1,\frac{1}{2})$.
 Moreover, this vector field is symmetric with respect to conjugation with a $1$-BIR involution $i(x,y)=(y,x)$, and so is the flow. \\

 Let $A=\frac{y(y-3x)}{6x^2}$.
 Then formulas in Proposition \ref{conjug} give a vector field